The Veralon Leadership Team

 Before joining Veralon, Sean supported efforts related to operational improvement, network development, and strategic planning in the Business Development department of the University of Pennsylvania Health System.
 He also interned in nursing administration at a rehabilitation hospital, where he assisted with pursuit of Magnet designation and a feasibility study for a respite care program.
 Sean has several years of experience in financial services operations.

 Sean holds an MHA from the Sloan Program at Cornell University, and a BS in Business Administration from the University of Delaware.

 ManagerDenise Palencik, CVAManager

-Denise has 10 years of experience working with academic medical centers, health systems, community hospitals, and health plans on valuations, physician compensation planning, and projects requiring in-depth financial planning.
+Denise has over 10 years of experience working with academic medical centers, health systems, community hospitals, and health plans on valuations, physician compensation planning, and projects requiring in-depth financial planning.